-A member attending a meeting of which they are not an appointed member is not a member of the public for the purpose of s.48 LGOIMA.
-Consequently, if the meeting resolves to exclude the public any members of the local authority who are present may remain unless they are lawfully excluded.
+A community board member attending a meeting of a committee or subcommittee of which they are not an appointed member is not a member of the public for the purpose of s.48 LGOIMA.
+If the community board resolves to exclude the public any members who are not appointed to those bodies may remain unless they are lawfully excluded.